 Few things bring clarity of mind, like knowing the owner of your apartment will be coming to check if you’re taking care of their property.
 You see everything much more clearly: the grime on the u-pipe, the dust behind the sofa.
 These are things that have been there, possibly for some time, but weren’t noticed before.
-We would usually say our house was clean – but once the landlady was coming, “clean” received a new definition.
+We would usually say our house was clean, as we use that best stick vacuum, etc. to keep it that way – but once the landlady was coming, “clean” received a new definition.

 This definition of “clean” is actually a lot more fluid than we usually realise.
 There are many different “realities” of cleanliness, depending on who’s around.
 A loungeroom can sometimes be classed as “clean” if it’s just tidy, with everything in its proper place.
 But if you hear somebody important is coming around, that same loungeroom suddenly becomes “dirty” because there’s dust on the lampstands.
 It’s not that the dust suddenly appeared there – the dust was there for quite some time.
 But something has changed.

 So what has changed?
 Well, cleanliness is actually relational.
 We measure it by how a person will feel when they enter ours.
 It won’t bother me if there’s a teacup on the floor, but I know it might make a visitor feel uncomfortable, so I tidy it away.
 It also depends on how we view the visitor’s character: if you love and respect your mum, and especially respect her cleanliness, then the thought of her seeing your mess will probably bother you more.
 The other factor is their power – our landlady’s opinion of our cleanliness matters, because she can kick us out!
 Discovering the immanent arrival of a powerful and respected guest with high personal standards, will make us see dirt we never saw before.